amohan751/freelancer-rest-service/README.md

 ## Setting up application ##
   The application is built using spring-boot 3.3.4 and Java 17.
 The Docker file committed with this application has the necessary details to compile and run the application. use "docker-compose build" and "docker-compose up" to build and run the application.
+## API Specification ##
+  API specification is added with the swagger document named "Freelancer-rest-service_APIspecification-1.0"